 Payment - Payment to an agency for temporary personnel is made for actual time worked at the hourly billing rate negotiated and agreed upon.
 Payment is not made for holidays, vacation days, and sick days.

-Straight time - Straight time billing rates for hours worked apply to eight (8) per day or forty (40) per week.
+Straight time - Straight time billing rates for hours worked apply to eight per day or 40 per week.

-Overtime Billing Rates - Overtime billing rates apply to hours worked in excess of eight (8) hours per day or forty (40) hours per week.
+Overtime Billing Rates - Overtime billing rates apply to hours worked in excess of 40 hours per week and, in some cases, in excess of eight hours per day.

 Withholding of Taxes - Agencies are responsible for withholding taxes and the payment of wages for temporary personnel.